varungujarathi9/Jenkins-Hello-World/README.md

 ## Description

-This project was created to install Jenkins on local machine (Ubuntu 16.04) and create a basic pipeline with GitHub
+This project was created to install Jenkins on local machine (Ubuntu 16.04) and create a basic pipeline with GitHub & Docker

 We will be